khandakershahi/git-test-project/readme.md

 # Git and Github use Demo Project

-This project is just test of Git and GitHub from Ostad.
+This project is just test project of Git and GitHub from Ostad.

 ## Features
 (empty)